A scanned space can sit beneath a range of different ceiling conditions:

 Common attic (i.e. a typical flat ceiling, where insulation is in the "floor" of the attic)

-Encapsulated attic (an attic where the insulation has been moved from the attic "floor" into the attic roof system)
+Encapsulated attic (an attic where the insulation has been moved from the attic "floor" into the attic roof system, often insulated with spray foam)

 Cathedral or vaulted ceiling (no attic)